dpebert7/dpebert7.github.io/_posts/2017-10-25-tiny-house-inspiration.markdown

 Throughout the ongoing process of planning and building a tiny house, we've received practical inspiration from two primary sources.

-First, there's tinyhousebuild.com, where we bought our house's plans from.
-We were interested in the couple's story of both  embracing a minimalist lifestyle and living in their tiny house with two teenage children.
+First, there’s tinyhousebuild.com, where we bought our house’s plans from.
+We were interested in the couple’s story of both embracing a minimalist lifestyle and living in their tiny house with two teenage children.
 While other tiny homes are only suitable for two people or are intended for short-term stays, we felt like these plans could be adjusted to fit with our overall goals.

 ![hOMe]({{ site.url }}/assets/house/hOMe.jpg){:class="img-responsive"}